numbas/numbas-lti-provider-docker/README.md

 ### Stopping

-Stop the numbas-lti containers with `docker-compose down`.
+Stop the numbas-lti containers with `docker compose down`.

 ## Running in the cloud